wthrowe/rfcs/text/0000-osstring-string-interface.md

 # Drawbacks

-This is a somewhat unusual string interface in that many of the functions only accept UTF-8 encoded data, while the type can encode more general strings.
-Unfortunately, in many cases it is not possible to generalize the interface to accept non-UTF-8 data.
+This is a somewhat unusual string interface in that many of the functions only accept Unicode data, while the type can encode more general strings.
+Unfortunately, in many cases it is not possible to generalize the interface to accept non-Unicode input.
 For example, on Windows, the following should hold using a hypothetical `split(&self, &OsStr) -> Split`:

 ```rust
 let string = OsString::from("😺"); // [0xD83D, 0xDE3A] in UTF-16